zhaaaa7/python/projects/facebook-api/README.md

 First, install Wikipedia module (pip install Wikipedia).
 Then, run CnnInternational.py.
 You will see the files below after you run the code:
--A CSV file named cnn_word with three columns: country name, times and a Fliker image url where you can find a picture of that country.
+* A CSV file named cnn_word with three columns: country name, times and a Fliker image url where you can find a picture of that country.
--A txt file named imageurl containing 5 flickr url -Five txt files containing basic information about 5 countries If you have internet connection, your browser will automatically open and show you those images.
+* A txt file named imageurl containing 5 flickr url
+* Five txt files containing basic information about 5 countries If you have internet connection, your browser will automatically open and show you those images.

 3. List all the files you are turning in, with a brief description of each one.

--cnnInternational.py: code file
+* cnnInternational.py: code file
--country.txt: contains names of countries that to compare and analyze the contents of posts -README.txt: this file
+* country.txt: contains names of countries that to compare and analyze the contents of posts
+* README.txt: this file
--cnn_word.csv: saves country name, times of being mentioned and a Fliker image url where you can find a picture of that country.
+* cnn_word.csv: saves country name, times of being mentioned and a Fliker image url where you can find a picture of that country.
--cnn.txt: caches data from Facebook
+* cnn.txt: caches data from Facebook
--imageurl.txt: caches data from flickr
+* imageurl.txt: caches data from flickr
+* China.txt: caches data from Wikipedia
--China.txt: caches data from Wikipedia
+* Japan.txt: caches data from Wikipedia
--Japan.txt: caches data from Wikipedia
+* Italy.txt: caches data from Wikipedia
--Italy.txt: caches data from Wikipedia
+* Indonesia.txt: caches data from Wikipedia
--Indonesia.txt: caches data from Wikipedia -Jordan.txt: caches data from Wikipedia
+* ordan.txt: caches data from Wikipedia

 4. Any Python packages/modules that must be installed in order to run your project.

---Wikipedia module
+* Wikipedia module

 5. What API sources did you use?
 Provide links here and any other description necessary.